kanition/QuadraticEquationSolver/CONTRIBUTING.md

 Before making pull requests, you need to make sure that:
 1. The changes you make have clear explanation;
 2. The code can be compiled successfully and work well;
-3. All the test cases can pass without introducing any new bug.
+3. All the test cases can pass without introducing any new bug;
+4. Avoid using third-party modules to prevent introducing security issues.